Three Ways to Prevent Staph and MRSA Infections in Hospital Rehab Departments

 These infection prevention practices are simple but effective.
 With them, healthcare workers can provide a safe environment and improve outcomes for their patients.
 Most importantly, these practices can stop patients from becoming another staph or MRSA statistic.

-If you would like to know more about the MicroBlock or would like a free sample of this innovative product, please contact us on our website.
+If you would like to know more about the MicroBlock or would like a free sample of this innovative product, please contact us on our website or you may fill out the request form below.

 Posted on Tue, July 9, 2019